sapient007/windows-gke-ingress/README.md

 ### Deploy Nginx to forward traffic

-You can manually update an Nginx image to foward the traffic to the Windows Server based service.
-However to make it more dynamic in this example, we will use an updated Nginx image that takes an environment variable as the service.
-The updated Nginx instance will need a configuration file that forwards all traffic to the Windows Server based service.
-To accomplish that, we use the example configuartion below.
+You can manually update an Nginx image to foward the traffic to the Windows Server based service name exposed.
+However to make it more dynamic in this example, we will use an updated Nginx image that takes an environment variable as the service name.
+The updated Nginx instance will have a configuration file that forwards all traffic to the Windows Server based service.
+To accomplish that, we use the example configuartion below on the Nginx instance.
 The file can be found under `/etc/nginx/conf.d/frontend.conf.template` for docker image `sapient007/nginx-proxy:test_build_env` as a reference.

 ```
    server {